 The CIP consists of a system-wide evaluation to produce a detailed plan for installation of new infrastructure required to improve the water system's operation and maintenance.
-It provides a planning document with systematic approach to implementing projected shortterm (immediate) and long-term (out to 5-year) needs and requirements.
+It provides a planning document with systematic approach to implementing projected short-term (immediate) and long-term (out to 5-year) needs and requirements.
 The evaluation phase includes essential enhancements that are focused on future improvements in water supply, storage, pumping, treatment, transmission, and distribution systems necessary to meet regulatory requirements and overall water system service needs of the communities we serve.
 The plan is routinely reviewed in order to re-prioritize, modify, and update projects from previous CIP's based on economic growth patterns and supply needs throughout the service area.
 As the system grows, supply, service and projected administrative needs are incorporated into this planning document that is reviewed by several state and municipal entities.
+The Kent County Water Authority is currently in the process of updating the Capital Improvement Plan.
+The updated Capital Improvement Plan will be available online upon its completion.